dimyG/jekyll-theme-chirpy/_posts/2022-06-21-NYU-2021-DL-course-overview-and-notes.md

 > Another remark not mentioned in the lecture: Hierarchical JEPA models (joint embedding predictive architectures) is
 > a new proposal from LeCun for creating autonomous agents.
 They predict in representation space, and they can make
 > hierarchical action plans which means longer plans into the future.
 But it is a yet untested approach (as of 2022)
-> that has a lot of challenges.
+> with lots of challenges.

-# Challenges
+# Course's Challenges
-Bear in mind though, that the course is challenging and not all lectures are of the same quality in terms of clarity, but I think this is expected in such a large course.
+Bear in mind that the course is challenging and not all lectures are of the same quality in terms of clarity, but I think this is expected from such a large course.

 LeCun tries to explain things through his energy-based framework, and this might be a bit confusing, at least in the beginning.
 There are also parts where he explains things very abstractly, defining them within a formal framework,